jrmyward/acts_as_friendable/README.md

 ## Installation

-Add ActsAsFriendable to you Gemfile:
+Add ActsAsFriendable to your Gemfile:

 ```ruby
  gem 'acts_as_friendable'
 ```

-And then intall it with bundler by executing:
+And then install it with bundler by executing:

 ```shell
 bundle install